-Notice I didn’t say how you’re doing in your marriage?
-Because often we gauge how our marriages is doing based on whether we are getting along or not.
+Notice I didn’t ask, “How you’re doing in your marriage?” but instead “Where are you at in your pursuing each other?
+Because often we gauge how our marriages are doing based on whether we are getting along or not.
 But guess what?
 When you’re only crossing paths in the bathroom and not seeing each other it is easier to get along.

 Let’s get intentional and start pursuing each other today!

 Get your calendar out and plan it now!
 It doesn’t matter if you aren’t starting this at the beginning of the year.
 Let your year start from whenever you pick this up.
 You don’t have to have every detail in place but go ahead and start writing a date for this month and let your creative juices go as you write out your date for the month of March, September or November.